Saturday, September 30, 2017

 Jacob Brooks, 4-years old, was killed by a pack of family dogs in his backyard.

-UPDATE 07/31/17: Officials said three German shepherd-mixes and one pit bull were euthanized the same day they killed a 4-year old boy.
+Animal control officials said three German shepherd-mixes and one pit bull were euthanized the same day they killed a 4-year old boy.
 On Thursday, Jacob Brooks' mother left him alone in an enclosed trampoline in the backyard, where four family dogs roamed.
 A teenager heard the boy's mother panic, saying her son had gotten away.
 The teenager jumped into her backyard to check there first and was confronted by the dogs and the boy's brutal mauling.
 Jacob was already dead.

 Neighbors said the family had up to 10 dogs -- German shepherds and pit bulls -- of varying sizes.
 Officials seized six dogs from the home; two smaller dogs were inside during the attack.
 Neighbors said the outdoor dogs were aggressive and had escaped the family's property before.
 Back in April, his mother (or her partner) posted to a public Facebook group that she had just found a male pit bull.
 Hours later, she admits the pit bull escaped her property -- she lost an already lost dog.